 The Lund Report

-The Lund Report is a nonprofit, nonpartisan news site that delivers exclusive and in-depth coverage of health care and the health care industry.
-We aim to hold the industry and government responsible and make health care better for all.
+The Lund Report is an independent, nonprofit news service that delivers exclusive and in-depth coverage of health care in Oregon and southwest Washington.
+We aim to hold the industry and government accountable, providing facts and analysis that make a difference.

 Bottom Line for Portland